ASEC2024 Agenda

 Mody Berethe, Police Commissioner of MONUSCO - UN Organization Stabilization Mission in the Democratic Republic of the Congo

-DCP Teshale Woimo, Academic Vice President (AVP) of Ethiopian Federal Police Commission/Ethiopian Police University
+Asst.
+Commissioner Teshale Mikore Aloto, Ag.
+Vice President for Academic Affairs of Ethiopian Federal Police Commission/Ethiopian Police University

 13:05 - 13:15